agentmorris/MegaDetector/megadetector.md

 * [COCO](https://cocodataset.org/#home)

 So if MegaDetector performs really well on those data sets, that's great, but it's a little bit cheating, because we haven't published the set of locations from those data sets that we use during training.

+## Anaconda takes forever to solve; do I have to use conda?

+Anaconda can be pretty slow, sometimes taking days to solve the environment even on a brand new PC.
+It would be rocking the boat to completely switch our instructions away from Anaconda (yet), but... two tips for the experimentally-minded:

+1. We added an environment file called "[environment-detector-explicit.yml](environment-detector-explicit.yml)", in which all package versions are pinned.
+This can dramatically speed up solving.
+So instead of doing this:
+&nbsp;
+`conda env create --file environment-detector.yml`
+&nbsp;
+...do this:
+&nbsp;
+`conda env create --file environment-detector-explicit.yml`
+&nbsp;
+And instead of doing this:
+&nbsp;
+`conda activate cameratraps-detector`
+&nbsp;
+...do this:
+&nbsp;
+`conda activate cameratraps-detector-explicit`

+2. We've been experimenting with [Mamba](https://mamba.readthedocs.io/en/latest/) as an alternative to conda, and so far it's fantastic.
+This will probably replace Anaconda in our default instructions soon.
+But for now, it's still experimental.
+If you want to try this, follow all the instructions above, except:
+    * Instead of installing Anaconda, install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+We've tested with the links under the "Mambaforge" heading, not the links under the "Mambaforge-pypy3" heading.
+	* On Windows, instead of starting the shortcut called "Anaconda Prompt", start the shortcut called "Miniforge prompt".
+No, that's not a typo.
+Yes, it would be less confusing if it were called "Mambaforge prompt".
+	* Every time any of our instructions say "conda", use "mamba" instead.
+E.g., instead of this:
+	`conda env create --file environment-detector.yml`
+	...do this:
+	`mamba env create --file environment-detector.yml`